 The questions on the surveys are also more focused and personalized.
 They aren’t just general questions about your weight or your take on politics.
 Rather they afford you the chance to air your opinions about brands and their products.

-Not only will these answers allow you to influence product development, but it will also help the brand serve you much better.
+Not only will these answers allow you to influence product development, but they will also help the brand serve you much better.
 Think of it as you participating in a focus group session.

 There is a certain number of surveys you have to answer and a $10 minimum requirement before you can make a withdrawal.
 You can withdraw either as cards or as gift cards.
 Some of these gift cards belong to business giants like Amazon and Starbucks.